MohdYahyaMahmodi/bookcalculator/README.md

 \[Deployed link here, if applicable\]

 **Installation**

-1. Clone this repository:git clone https://github.com/MohdYahyaMahmodi/bookcalculator
+1. Clone this repository: git clone https://github.com/MohdYahyaMahmodi/bookcalculator

 2. Open index.html in your web browser.
 No additional setup is required.